zhai23/LightningLauncher/README.md

 - Use multiple shortcuts to open multiple windows of Lightning Launcher at once

 ## Relevant Projects
+[Quest Game Tuner](https://github.com/threethan/Quest-Game-Tuner) provides access to graphics settings and more on Meta Quest, and integrates with Lightning Launcher. *(Paid)*

-[QuestAudioPatcher](https://github.com/threethan/QuestAudioPatcher) patches native apps to support background audio, allowing full functionality of Discord, Tidal, etc.
+[QuestAudioPatcher](https://github.com/threethan/QuestAudioPatcher) patches native apps to support background audio, allowing full functionality of apps such as Discord on Quest 2.

-[PiLauncherNG](https://github.com/ValentineShilov/PiLauncherNG) is a more faithful fork of the original PiLauncher
+[PiLauncherNG](https://github.com/ValentineShilov/PiLauncherNG) is a more faithful fork of the original PiLauncher.

-[DreamGrid](https://github.com/basti564/DreamGrid) no longer works properly on Oculus devices, but may be better for PicoVR
+[DreamGrid](https://github.com/basti564/DreamGrid) no longer works properly on Oculus devices, but may be better for PicoVR.

+[MetaMetaData](https://github.com/threethan/MetaMetadata) provides up-to-date icons, banners, and labels used for Meta Quest apps.

-[Oculess](https://github.com/basti564/Oculess) can provide background audio for all apps if configured as your device's owner *(Advanced)*
+[Oculess](https://github.com/basti564/Oculess) can provide background audio for all apps if configured as your device's owner. *(Advanced)*